Negro Motorist Green Book exhibition connects past with ongoing struggles for freedom and safety

 National Underground Railroad Freedom Center: The Negro Motorist Green Book Exhibition

-The National Underground Railroad Freedom Center (NURFC) is hosting an exhibition on The Negro Motorist Green Book from July 13 to October 13, 2024, that explores the significance of the Green Book, which was an essential travel guide for African Americans during the Jim Crow era.
+The National Underground Railroad Freedom Center (NURFC) is hosting an exhibition on The Negro Motorist Green Book that explores the significance of the Green Book, which was an essential travel guide for African Americans during the Jim Crow era.
 The important exhibit, developed by the Smithsonian Institution Traveling Exhibition Service (SITES), features artifacts, historic images, and personal accounts that highlight both the challenges and resilience of Black travelers in mid-20th-century America.

 Kareem A. Simpson